simplicitesoftware/docs/content/CTG_50_docs/CTG_20_core/LSN_170_system-parameters-list/system-parameters-list.md

 **Description**

-	Use business object pool for the API endpoint ?
+Use business object pool for the API endpoint?

 ### `USE_WEBSOCKET_LOGS`